Be sure to check here again later for full schedule details

 For more information email or call:

-Below is a sampling of workshops and trainings My IEP Advocate offers to families and professionals alike related to the special education process:
+Below is a sampling of trainings and workshops My IEP Advocate offers to families and professionals alike related to the special education process:

-Effective Advocacy for Your Child’s Education: The goal of this workshop is to educate families on steps to get informed, organized, and empowered for more effective advocacy for their student.
+Effective Advocacy for Your Child’s Education: The goal of this workshop is to equip families with tools and resources to get informed, organized, and empowered for more effective advocacy for their student with a disability.
 Topics include building stronger and more effective teams, problem solving strategies, improving communication with the school, how to get organized with school, medical/clinic records and documents, helpful tips for parents, and a Q & A session.

-Transition IEP Planning: The goal of this workshop is to educate families on developing and monitoring a quality Individualized Education Program (IEP) for students with disabilities at the secondary level.
-Participants will be actively engaged in activities to identify and write S.M.A.R.T goals and accommodations/modifications based on needs.
-Additional topics include postsecondary education and career goals, deferment of diploma options, transition assessments and agency linkage.
+Transition IEP Planning: The goal of this workshop is to educate families on developing and monitoring a quality Post-secondary Transition Plan as part of an Individualized Education Program (IEP) for students with disabilities at the secondary level.
+Participants will be actively engaged in activities to identify and write S.M.A.R.T goals and accommodations/modifications based on their student's needs.
+Additional topics include postsecondary education and career goals, deferment of diploma options, transition assessments, and agency linkage.
 Includes a Q&A session.

 IEP or 504?
-What’s the Difference?: The goal of this workshop is to educate families about the two disability laws that support IEPs and Section 504 Plans, the purpose of an IEP and a 504 Plan, and the differing criteria and aspects for each including: eligibility, program/plan development, evaluation, funding, services and supports, placement decisions, procedural safeguards and related topics.
+What’s the Difference?: The goal of this training is to educate families about federal disability laws that support IEPs and Section 504 Plans, the purpose of an IEP and a 504 Plan, and the differing criteria and policies for each including: eligibility, program/plan development, evaluation, funding, services and supports, placement decisions, procedural safeguards, and related topics.
 Includes a Q&A session.

-Customized workshops an Q& A Sessions can be scheduled by request.
+Customized trainings and Q& A Sessions can be scheduled by request.